notkmhn/notkmhn.github.io/content/posts/2021-03-12-running-software-on-soho-router.md

 ![assets/Pasted image 20210312063835.png](/assets/blog/img/1c9dc4de9a9a523491790bef07773c1ac6ad9b911e19d6f762bff2eacfc2a8e5.png)
 _Turns out that threat models matter a bit more in this context.
 Source: [xkcd](https://xkcd.com/327/)._

 So how do we do so?
-The files are in some binary format, but the [Archer C2300 hacking wiki](https://github.com/acc-/tplink-archer-c2300) has some tools for converting the backup .bin files to XML and back, awesome!
+The files are in some binary format, but the [Archer C2300 hacking wiki](https://github.com/acc-/tplink-archer-c2300) has some tools for converting the backup .bin files to XML and back.
+Awesome!

 However, they do not work with the Archer C3200 because the format for these files has changed. *Surprise!*